Home » Recipes » Breakfast » Strawberry Chia Pudding with Coconut Milk

 How to Make Easy Strawberry Chia Pudding

-If you’ve never made strawberry chia pudding, prepare to be amazed!
-Not only is it unbelievably easy, but it’s actually pretty fun to do.
+If you’ve never made strawberry chia pudding, get ready to be amazed!
+Not only is it unbelievably easy, but it’s actually pretty fun to make, too.

 1. Make the Basic Chia Pudding.
 Combine the chia seeds and coconut milk in a large cup, stirring well to combine.
 Set the mixture aside.